 Lamisil vs. Nail Infections

 Lamisil is a brand that is especially designed to combat nail fungus infection.
 Lamisil comes in two forms – cream and pill.
-Lamisil cream is applied topically on the skin while the oral version is taken in, once daily.
+Lamisil cream is applied topically on the skin while the oral version is taken in, once daily when your fingers become painful, red, or drain pus.

 It contains the active ingredient terbinafine hydrochloride, a compound which effectively halts the production of the fungus by attacking the ergosterol, which is considered as the building block of fungi.
 Once ergosterol production is stopped, the fungi cannot reproduce and spread, and will eventually die.